FabLabIsafjordur/stratasys/README.md

 ![Build volume](images/build_volume.jpg)

 ## Reset the cartridge chips
 When the printer says that your model or support cartridge is empty, it ejects the cartridge.
-Then you need to grab an Arduino and one 2.2k resistor and follow [this tutorial](https://www.youtube.com/watch?v=M94D-Pot6c8) to 'refill' the cartridge with material.
+Then you need to grab an Arduino and one 2.2kOhm resistor and follow [this tutorial](https://www.youtube.com/watch?v=M94D-Pot6c8) to 'refill' the cartridge with material.

+## Further instructions

+You'll can find the manuals in the [files](files) folder.